 The open space and mountain parks around Horsetooth Reservoir attracts hikers, anglers, climbers, cyclists, and other outdoor lovers from around the country.

 Scope of Work

-Volunteers will work alongside expert field staff to learn the skills necessary to preserve several historic and prominent buildings at the Soderberg Ranch.
+Volunteers worked alongside expert field staff to learn the skills necessary to preserve several historic and prominent buildings at the Soderberg Ranch.

 - Log Granary: